shakeel-faiz/FF/19-Jun/03-sub.md

 - **.idx/.sub:** Format used by DVD subtitles.
 The .idx file contains timing and formatting information, while .sub file contains the actual subtitle text.
 - **.smi or .sami:** Synchronized Accessible Media Interchange format.
 It is commonly used for closed captions and subtitles in Windows Media Player.

+## What is meant by Open Sub?

+Open Sub typically means OpenSubtitles which is a popular online platform that provides subtitles for movies and TV shows in multiple languages.
+It offer vast collection of subtitle files contributed by its community of users.
+You can visit the OpenSubtitles website (www.opensubtitles.org) to search for and download subtitles for your desired movies or TV series.

+## Subtitle File Types

+Subtitle files come in various formats, each with its own file type or extension.
+Here are some common subtitle file types:

+- **SubRip Subtitle Format (.srt):** This is one of most widely used subtitle formats.
+SRT files are plain text files that contain subtitle entries with timestamps and corresponding text.

+- **SubViewer Subtitle Format (.sub):** SubViewer files are similar to SRT files and contain subtitle entries with timestamps and text.
+However, they may support additional features such as text formatting and colors.

+- **SubStation Alpha (.ssa) and Advanced SubStation Alpha (.ass):** These formats support advanced features like text formatting, styling, positioning and animation effects.
+SSA and ASS files are commonly used for anime subtitles.

+- **MicroDVD Subtitle Format (.sub):** MicroDVD format uses .sub files and includes timing information and text for each subtitle entry.
+It is often used with media players and video editing software.

+- **DVD Subtitles (.sub and .idx):** DVD subtitles typically consist of two files: the .sub file, which contains subtitle text, and .idx file, which contains timing and formatting information.

+- **WebVTT (.vtt):** WebVTT is a subtitle format used for web videos.
+It is commonly used with HTML5 video players and supports basic formatting options.

+- **MPL2 Subtitle Format (.mpl):** MPL2 files are used with MPlayer, a media player for Unix-like systems.
+They contain subtitle entries with timestamps and text.

+- **iTunes Timed Text (.itt):** iTunes Timed Text files are used for subtitles in Apple's iTunes and other Apple platforms.
+They support features like text styling and positioning.

+- **Teletext Subtitle Format (.srt or .txt):** Teletext subtitles are commonly used in broadcast television.
+They are usually saved as plain text files with .srt or .txt extensions.